 Leslie B. Zeman

 Lectures will introduce students to recognition of cells and tissues based on their appearance in light microscopy.
 Some TEM images will be used for clarification.
 The features of cells and tissues in light microscopy will be correlated to physiologic function at the molecular, organelle, cellular, tissue and organ level.
 Most tissues reviewed will be vertebrate animals, but some invertebrate tissues will be used comparatively.
 Genetic, functional and clinical correlations will be discussed.
+Please select either BIOL 360 or BIOL 403, as there is considerable overlap between these two classes.

 During lab, students will practice identification of tissues based upon their appearance in light microscopy through guided exercises.
 In addition, students will be required to develop a lab project which includes a literature search on a topic of their choice (subject to approval), harvesting tissue or cytology specimens from a limited choice of vertebrate and invertebrate organisms, sectioning, staining and mounting the tissue and presentation of their project to the class with projection of relevant images from their histologic sections.